Magic Johnson Park

-A $80 million renovation of the park was completed in 2020, adding improvements like a 20,000 ft2 community events center, playgrounds for kids and 300 new trees.
+An $80 million renovation of the park was completed in 2020, adding improvements like a 20,000 ft2 community events center, playgrounds for kids and 300 new trees.
 "There are new jogging paths, drought-tolerant native-plant gardens studded with sagebrush and sycamores, scenic overlooks” and a community center designed by Paul Murdoch Architects with interior murals by Carla Jay Harris.

 The park also captures and filters runoff water from a storm drain under El Segundo Blvd., diverting it from Compton Creek, and releases it into wetlands and lakes at the park for further bioremediation.
 The park has two lakes that attract waterfowl like mallards, wigeons and Muscovy ducks.
 Formerly the site included an ExxonMobil Oil storage and distribution site that polluted the ground beneath it and the Ujima Village public housing project.